DolbyIO/awesome-audio/README.md

 ## Journals

+- [Computer Music Journal](https://www.mitpressjournals.org/loi/comj) - a peer-reviewed academic journal that covers a wide range of topics related to digital audio signal processing and electroacoustic music
+- [IEEE/ACM Transactions on Audio, Speech, and Language Processing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6570655) - dedicated to innovative theory and methods for processing signals representing audio, speech and language, and their applications.
+This includes analysis, synthesis, enhancement, transformation, classification and interpretation of such signals as well as the design, development, and evaluation of associated signal processing systems
 - [Journal of the Acoustical Society of America](https://asa.scitation.org/toc/jas/current) - a monthly peer-reviewed scientific journal covering aspects of acoustics
-- [Computer Music Journal](https://www.mitpressjournals.org/loi/comj) - a peer-reviewed academic journal that covers a wide range of topics related to digital audio signal processing and electroacoustic music
 - [Journal of the Audio Engineering Society](https://www.aes.org/journal/) - peer-reviewed journal devoted to audio technology
+- [SMPTE Motion Imaging Journal](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=7261654) - the key publication of the Society, providing peer-reviewed articles on topics in 3D, imaging processing, display technologies, audio, compression, digitaal cinema, and much more

 ## Tutorials and Blogs